Teach in Royal Greenwich: The place to learn, belong, grow and achieve

 - Our performance exceeds national and London performance across the main measures at the primary stage.
 At KS2 Greenwich is among the top 10 local authorities in the combined reading, writing and Maths measure with 73% achieving the expected standard compared to 64% nationally

-- 79% of secondary schools are rated as “good” or “outstanding” by Ofsted.
-This is above the national average of 75%
+- 73% of secondary schools are rated as “good” or “outstanding” by Ofsted, compared with the national average of 76%

 - 62% of KS4 students achieved 9 – 4 in GCSE English and Maths (equivalent A*-C grades) compared with 59% nationally

-Once NQTs start teaching here, they stay here.
+Once ECTs start teaching here, they stay here.

 Please click on the view vacancies tab to the left to register with us.
 If you are already registered with the Direct Services to Schools website, please use these login details to login now.